zaklance/MuFO---pygame/README.md

 # MuFO---pygame
-Mû.F.O. - The Number One Alien vs Cow action game of the 2020's
+Mû.F.O. - Earth's number one Alien vs Cow action game of the 2020's